rokucommunity/vscode-brightscript-language/README.md

 - Syntax highlighting
 - Code formatting (provided by [brightscript-formatter](https://github.com/TwitchBronBron/brightscript-formatter))
-- Debugging support - debug your source code running on the Roku device from within VSCode
+- Debugging support - Set breakpoints, launch and debug your source code running on the Roku device all from within VSCode
-- Publish directly from VSCode to a roku device (provided by [roku-deploy](https://github.com/TwitchBronBron/roku-deploy))
+- Publish directly to a roku device from VSCode (provided by [roku-deploy](https://github.com/TwitchBronBron/roku-deploy))
+- Basic symbol navigation.

 ## Requirements